Augustin Keller

+Early life

+Keller was born in 1805 to Joseph Keller, a farmer, and his wife Barbara.

-After studying philology, history, pedagogy, philosophy and literature in Munich and Breslau, Keller first worked as a teacher in Lucerne and was the director of the teacher seminar of Aargau from 1834 to 1856.
-In this position earned a lot building up the education system in the canton of Aargau.
+After studying philology, history, pedagogy, philosophy and literature in Munich and Breslau, where he was influenced by Ludwig Wachler, Keller first worked as a teacher in Lucerne and was the director of the teacher seminar of Aargau from 1834 to 1856.
+In this position he learned much about the building up of the education system in the canton of Aargau.